-53.2.3.2 If any underground storage tank containing fuel is determined to exceed the specified tolerances listed above, the CONTROL OFFICER shall immediately lock and tag any associated dispensing nozzles as "out of order" until such time the CONTROL OFFICER determines compliance with the specified tolerances listed in 53.2.3.1.
+53.2.3.2 If any underground storage tank containing fuel is determined to exceed the specified tolerances listed above, the CONTROL OFFICER shall immediately lock and tag any associated dispensing nozzles as "out of order" until such

 - 53.2.3.3 Prohibition of Use: No person shall dispense or permit the dispensing of any fuel from a nozzle tagged as "out of order" until such time that the CONTROL OFFICER has determined compliance. - 53.2.4 From October 1 to March 31: GASOLINES with an octane rating of 98 or greater (R+M)/2 shall contain a minimum of 2.7% oxygen by weight via the addition of MTBE, ethanol or other oxygenate approved by EPA.
 The requirements of Section 53.2.1 will not apply for these GASOLINES.